sbpetrov87/covid/README.md

-# covid
+#Covid Death and Vaccination Analysis
-Covid Death and Vax Analysis
+Analayzed Covid death and vaccination data by country and continent.